elizabrock/software-development-curriculum/front-end-notes/angular.md

 });
 ```

-###Factory
+####Factory

-A factory is an injectable function.
+A factory is a service that can be injected as a function.
 A factory is a lot like a service in the sense that it is a singleton and dependencies can be specified in the function.
 The difference between a factory and a service is that a factory injects a plain function so AngularJS will call the function and a service injects a constructor.
 A constructor creates a new object so new is called on a service and with a factory you can let the function return anything you want.
 As you will see later on, a factory is a provider with only a $get method.

 ```js
 angular.module('app', []);